 Want to know more?
 Have a look at this recorded presentation on the challenges of biobanking breast milk.

-The European Breast Milk Collection is structured as follows: Uppsala Biobank is the storage facility that receives, stores and manages the breast milk collection; the Analytical Centre in Uppsala; the ConcePTION database located in Utrecht that stores all clinical data and results from analyses.
+The European Breast Milk Collection is structured as follows: Uppsala Biobank is the storage facility that receives, stores and manages the breast milk collection; the Analytical Centre in Uppsala store results from pharmacokinetic analyses.

 The infrastructure is compliant with regulatory quality and ISO standards, and will be a platform for lactation studies for both universities and pharmaceutical companies: Helping to bridge the knowledge gap for women who want to breastfeed and need information on drug transfer into breast milk.
 The breastmilk and blood collection will be self-sustaining and live on after the project ends, supporting research on medicines safety in breastfeeding in the future!

-Four demonstration projects are being conducted to study milk transfer of Amoxicillin, Metformin, Venlafaxine and Levocetirizine/cetirizine.
+Five demonstration projects are being conducted to study milk transfer of Amoxicillin, Metformin, Prednisolone, Venlafaxine and Levocetirizine/cetirizine.
 The studies are carried out by different partners in the project and are intended to provide more information about the strength and feasibility of different methodological approaches.
-The results will inform our stakeholders (i.e. researchers in academic centers and industry, and regulators) about best practices.
+The results will inform our stakeholders (i.e., researchers in academic centers and industry, and regulators) about best practices for lactation studies.
 Samples will be collected on site, and shipped to the biobank in Uppsala, Sweden, where samples will also be analysed.
 Our ambition is to use these demonstration studies to provide researchers with adequate tools and analytical methods to carry out lactation studies and to set the standards at the European and international level.

 - Modelling (2022-2023): to describe drugs’ disposition within mothers’ population; to identify covariates contributing to the population variability;

 - ConcePTION database (2023)

 - Share best practice (2024): SOP, publications, recommendations;